nwplus/HealthX-logistics-package/Timeline.md

 **Apply to be a MLH Member event**

 - Major League Hacking (MLH) is a company that operates a league for student hackathons.
 By partnering with them, HealthX will be added to their roster of hackathons and they will provide guidance and help along the planning process.
 MLH provides hackathon organizing mentors as well as a hardware rental lab for your hackathon.
-The application to be a MLH member event needs to be done **4 months before the event date.** To apply the follow items are needed : **Venue confirmation, [Itemized event budget](Miscellaneous_Items/Misc.md), Sponsorship package  (Link) , Potential sponsors list.
+The application to be a MLH member event needs to be done **4 months before the event date.** To apply the follow items are needed : **Venue confirmation, [Itemized event budget](Miscellaneous_Items/Misc.md), [Sponsorship package](Miscellaneous_Items/Misc.md), Potential sponsors list.
 Apply here :** [https://mlh.io/event-membership](https://mlh.io/event-membership)

 **Book required venues**

 - There are a few rooms that are generally recommended for a hackathon.
-More information in the [Venue](Venue/map.md) section.
+More information in the [Venue](Venue/venue.md) section.

 **Book venue services if needed**